 Delamination results in the formation of a mobile cartilage flap.
 A cartilage flap is mechanically self propagating and may rapidly increase in size with associated pain despite normal/reduced activity.
 This is different to slowly progessive arthritis where the cartilage is gradually worn away over years.

-When a flap is formed arthroscopically it can be trimmed to stable edges.
+When a flap is formed arthroscopically it can be trimmed to stable edges (Chondroplasty).
 This leaves an area of full thickness cartilage loss and exposed bone in the hip joint.
-The exposed bone is microfractured allowing mesenchymal stem cells from the pelvic marrow to be released.
+The exposed bone is microfractured allowing mesenchymal stem cells from the pelvic marrow to be released and form a blood clot.
 These stem cells in turn increase the chance of fibrocartilage scar formation covering the exposed bone.

 Fibrocartilage scar takes several months to mature and adhere.
-It is not as strong as the previous hyaline cartilage which is lost.
-As a result it is advised to avoid high impact exercise afterwards as this can dislodge the scar tissue with return of pain and progressive damage.
+It is not as strong as the previous hyaline cartilage which was lost.
+As a result it is advised to avoid high impact exercise as this could dislodge the scar tissue with return of pain and progressive damage.

 Below arthroscopic images of a patient with sudden onset of hip pain and loss of function from minimal trauma.
 Pain was progressive over 3 months and unable to work.
 MRI report of moderate arthritis and little else of note.
 Arthroscopy demonstrated the moderate arthirits initially (Left).
 But a massive mobile cartilage flap covering 50% of weight bearing area of hip joint became visible when probed which was causing the symptoms (Right).

 Below after debridement of the flap and microfracture is performed on the exposed bone (Left).
 Bleeding and release of bone marrow and stem cells can be seen from areas of microfracture (Right).